 Ranger Jéan Taute guides out of Eagles Crag lodge and is a fanatical birder.
-Rightly so as he has a National Specialist Bird Guide for all of SA and neighboring countries!
+Rightly so as he has a National Specialist Bird Guide for all of SA and neighbouring countries!
 He recently wrote this piece on birding at Shamwari Game Reserve, in the Eastern Cape of South Africa.
 All photos were taken by Ranger Jessica Tyrer.

 From the open grasslands where LBJ’s lurk to the towering forest trees where a flash of crimson reveals a Knysna Turaco, Shamwari is a true birder’s paradise.